-As at 31 December 2020, the Board was composed of fourteen (14) directors:
+As at 31 December 2021, the Board was composed of fifteen (15) directors:

-• The majority of directors, namely nine (9) out of fourteen (14), including the Chairman, are non-executive directors.

-• Eight (8) out of fourteen (14) directors, namely Kyriakos Riris, William Antholis, Andreas Artemis, Harry David, Stelios Triantafyllides, Dimitris Tsitsiragos, Maria Vassalou and Mona Zulficar met on their appointment the independence criteria of article 7:87 of the Belgian Companies and Association Code and also those of Principle 3.5 of the Code.

-• Five (5) out of the fourteen (14) Board members, namely Dimitrios Papalexopoulos, Michael Colakides, Leonidas Kanellopoulos, Alexandra Papalexopoulou and Bill Zarkalis are executive directors.

-• Three (3) out of fourteen (14) directors are women.
-Due to the fact that the Company's primary listing on Euronext Brussels took place in August 2019, the Company is required to comply with the gender diversity rule of 1/3 provided in article 7:86 of the Belgian Companies and Associations Code, the latest on 1.1.2026.
-Nevertheless, the company intends to comply with the above requirement before the end of the above grace period.

-• The directors represent four (4) different nationalities (US, Egyptian, Cypriot and Greek);

-• The Board meeting attendance at the six scheduled Board meetings was 100%.
-There were also two unscheduled Board meetings, in the first of which the attendance was 100%, while in the second, where only non- executive directors had been invited to participate together with the managing director and the Chair of the Group Executive Committee, the attendance rate was 10 out of 11.
-The individual attendance of each Board member is shown in the table included in Section 3.5 ("Functioning of the Board of Directors") below.
+- The majority of directors, namely nine (9) out of fifteen (15), including the Chairman, are nonexecutive directors. - Eight (8) out of the fifteen (15) directors, namely Kyriakos Riris, William Antholis, Andreas Artemis, Harry David, Lyn Grobler, Stelios Triantafyllides, Dimitris Tsitsiragos and Mona Zulficar, met on their appointment the independence criteria of article 7:87 of the Belgian Companies and Association Code and also those of Provision 3.5 of the Code. - Six (6) out of the fifteen (15) Board Directors, namely Dimitrios Papalexopoulos, Michael Colakides, Leonidas Canellopoulos, Yanni Paniaras, Alexandra Papalexopoulou and Bill Zarkalis, are executive directors. - Three (3) out of the fifteen (15) directors are women.
+The Company's primary listing on Euronext Brussels took place in August 2019.
+Therefore, the Company is required to comply with the gender diversity rule of 1/3 provided in article 7:86 of the Belgian Code on Companies and Associations (the BCCA) by 1 January 2025 at the latest.
+Nevertheless, the Company intends to comply with the above rule earlier than provided by law; - The directors represent six (6) different nationalities (US, Egyptian, UK, Cypriot, Greek and South African); - The Board meeting attendance at the seven scheduled Board meetings was 99.05%.
+The nonexecutive board members held a meeting on 10 November 2021, in the absence of the Managing Director and the other executive directors, in which the attendance was 88.89% (8 out of 9).
+The individual attendance of each Board member is shown in the table included in Section 3.4 ("Functioning of the Board of Directors") below.

-Currently, the Board consists of the following fourteen (14) directors:
+Currently, the Board consists of the following fifteen (15) directors:

-Name Position Term started Term expires Efstratios-Georgios (Takis) Arapoglou Chairman, Non-Executive Director May 2019 May 2022 Kyriacos Riris Vice-Chairman, Independent Non-Executive Director October 2018 May 2021 Dimitri Papalexopoulos Executive Director May 2019 May 2022 Michael Colakides Managing Director May 2019 May 2022 William Antholis Independent Non-Executive Director May 2019 May 2022 Andreas Artemis Independent Non-Executive Director May 2019 May 2022 Haralambos (Harry) David Independent Non-Executive Director May 2019 May 2022 Leonidas Kanellopoulos Executive Director May 2019 May 2022 Alexandra Papalexopoulou Executive Director May 2019 May 2022 Dimitrios Tsitsiragos Independent Non-Executive Director March 2020 May 2022 Stylianos (Stelios) Triantafyllides Independent Non-Executive Director October 2018 May 2021 Maria Vassalou Independent Non-Executive Director May 2019 May 2022 Bill Zarkalis Executive Director May 2019 May 2022 Mona Zulficar Independent Non-Executive Director May 2019 May 2022
+Name Position Term started Term expires Efstratios-Georgios (Takis) Arapoglou Chairman, Non-Executive Director July 2019 May 2022 Kyriacos Riris Vice-Chairman, Independent Non-Executive Director October 2018 May 2022 Dimitri Papalexopoulos Executive Director July 2019 May 2022 Michael Colakides Managing Director July 2019 May 2022 William Antholis Independent Non-Executive Director July 2019 May 2022 Andreas Artemis Independent Non-Executive Director July 2019 May 2022 Leonidas Canellopoulos Executive Director July 2019 May 2022 Haralambos (Harry) David Independent Non-Executive Director July 2019 May 2022 Lyn Grobler Independent Non-Executive Director December 2021 May 2022 Ioannis (Yanni) Paniaras Executive Director May 2021 May 2022 Alexandra Papalexopoulou Executive Director July 2019 May 2022 Dimitrios Tsitsiragos Independent Non-Executive Director March 2020 May 2022 Stylianos (Stelios) Triantafyllides Independent Non-Executive Director October 2018 May 2022 Vassilios(Bill) Zarkalis Executive Director July 2019 May 2022 Mona Zulficar Independent Non-Executive Director July 2019 May 2022